 Each type of property may additionally have associated metadata encoded using an XML attribute.
 This metadata provides some qualification of the status or accuracy of the content provided in the attribute.
-To see what metadata is currently encoded in this way see Attribute metadata in chapter 5, Classification and attributes of OS MasterMap features.
+To see what metadata is currently encoded in this way, see Attribute metadata.